archawitch/iwin/README.md

 ### Installation

-Clone this repository to your Windows machine and then follow the instructions at [iWin Share](https://github.com/archawitch/iwin-share) to install iWin share on your iOS device.
-After setting up your iOS device, you can follow these steps to register your device with the Windows PC.
+1. Clone this repository to your Windows machine.
+2. Follow the instructions at [iWin Share](https://github.com/archawitch/iwin-share) to install iWin share on your iOS device.
+3. After setting up your iOS device, you can follow these steps to register your device with the Windows PC.
     1. Open a terminal in your cloned folder and run `go run ./cmd`.
     2. Open a new tab in your browser and navigate to _localhost:6789_.
     3. Open the iWin share app on your iOS device and scan the QR code showing in the browser.
     4. A verification popup will appear.
 To register your device with the PC, click the "allow" button.
     5. Go back to the settings page and paste your desired uploaded folder in the text box.
 Then, click "save" button.

 ## Usage